frto027/SimpleStupidLocalization/docs/csv.md

 The mod is designed to be compat with polyglot's csv format, but not as strict as polyglot's requirement.

-- **Only** works with CRLF(`\r\n`), `\n` is seen as a normal character.
-- Use UTF-8 encoding.
-The mod doesn't touch your texts' encoding.
-The file encoding depends on your usage.
-For Unity, they use UTF-8.
 - All lines before `Polyglot,` will be ignored.
 You can add comments before that.
+This line is required, just like polyglot.
+- first column is key, seconed column is description, third column is value, others are optional different languages.
 - We don't require more comma, for convenience. e.g. you can write `MY_KEY,desc,english,,\r\n` instead of `MY_KEY,desc,english,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,\r\n`.
 But you need keep the language order.
 - Empty value will be ignored and be merged with old value if avaliable.
 - Description is ignored.
+However translators can see the description, so add one if possible.
+- **Only** works with CRLF(`\r\n`), `\n` is seen as a normal character.
+- Use UTF-8 encoding.
+The mod doesn't touch your texts' encoding.
+The file encoding depends on your usage.
+For Unity, they use UTF-8.
 - Everything in text is kept, including space.

 # Work with Microsoft Excel